Will a Blood Test Show Cancer in Cats? What Will It Show?

 Updated on

 There’s no denying the value of blood tests.
-They can diagnose lots of things, from infections to anemia.
+They can diagnose many things, from infections to anemia.
 They provide veterinarians with information about your pet’s health that may not be evident.
-Lest we forget, cats will hide when they feel sick.
-It’s their way of not showing their vulnerability cards.
-These tests may also play a role in detecting the disease and directing a course of treatment.
-The short answer is that blood tests can sometimes show cancer in cats.
-Keep reading to see why it’s complicated:
+Cats tend to hide when they feel sick.
+It is their way of not showing their vulnerability, so these tests may play a role in detecting disease and directing a course of treatment.
+Also, blood tests can show cancer in cats—sometimes.
+Keep reading to see why it’s complicated.

 Defining Cancer